henrybennett94/Blog-It/README.md

 ### Resolved Bugs

-#### Comment Id bug
+#### Comment Id Attribute

-- Same HTML validator throwing error with 'comment-id' attribute of <button> element.
-- Resolved- changed comment_id attribute to data-comment-id attribute on <button> element- comment_id not a valid attribute for <button> element.
+An HTML validation error was detected for the comment_id attribute used on the <button> element in the post_detail.html template.

+Resolution:
+To ensure compliance with HTML standards, the attribute comment_id has been replaced with data-comment-id.
+Using the data- prefix provides valid custom attribute usage for the <button> element while preserving intended functionality.

-#### Paragraph tag bug
+#### Paragraph Tag Validation
-- HTML validation error in that, running HTML code through W3 Schools validator for post_detail.html from logged in view, a stray <p> opening tag is encided in the post content HTML body.
+An HTML validation error was identified in post_detail.html when using the W3C Validator, specifically involving an unclosed <p> tag within the post content section.

+Resolution:
-- Resolved- wrapped the post content in a <div> element instead.
+To address this, the post content has been wrapped in a <div> element instead of a <p> tag.
+This change resolves the validation issue while maintaining the intended structure and styling for the content.

 <img src="staticfiles/images/readme_images/bugs/ptag1.png" alt="Unclosed paragraph tag">
 <img src="staticfiles/images/readme_images/bugs/ptag2.png" alt="Unclosed paragraph tag detail">